Making the workforce work for you, for them, for us

 The workforce of 2023 is markedly different from predecessors.
 More and more people identify themselves as neurodiverse, and a growing concern exists about mental health worldwide.
 The rudimentary facts say it all:

 According to the World Health Organisation, 1 in 5 of the global workforce are neurodiverse.
-And yet, reports from various agencies show that only 2 in 5 of these individuals are currently employed.
+And yet, reports show that only 2 in 5 of these individuals are in employment.
 At a time when talent is in short supply, a staggering proportion of the available workforce is sitting on the sidelines as older generations are forced to work for longer.
 Something has to change.

 The UWI is a social enterprise.
 We believe the ultimate solution to diversity, equality and inclusion in the workplace is to engineer positive habits and behaviours that bring equality for all.
 The neurodiverse community should be included in this effort.

-As a social enterprise, we seek profit only to reinvest in incentives and tools that help drive sociatial change.
+As a social enterprise, we seek profit only to reinvest in incentives and tools that help drive social change.

 Our focus topics:

-How do DE&I leaders remodel the attitudes, culture, behaviours and systems, processes, etc., of the enterprise to foster inclusivity to workforce operations?
+How do DE&I leaders remodel the culture, behaviours, systems and processes of the enterprise to foster inclusivity in workforce operations?

-How can organisations achieve a step change in workforce wellbeing, and tackle the challenges of having a large neurodiverse population?
+How do organisations achieve a step change in worker wellbeing and tackle the challenges of having a large neurodiverse population?

-How can organisations design a recruitment approach and system to attract and retain diverse talent, including neurodiverse candidates?
+Designing a recruitment approach and system to attract and retain diverse talent, including neurodiverse candidates.

-How can organisations adopt habits that sustain the effective operations of the enterprise while embracing neuroinclusivity and DE&I best practices?
+How can organisations adopt habits that sustain effective operations while embracing neuroinclusivity and DE&I best practices?

-How do organisations measure and review their progress, adopt best practice, learn from peers, and set a course to constant improvements to the workforce and its conditions?
+How do organisations measure and review their progress and set a course to constant learning and improvement to their workforce?

 Great work, great tomorrows